• Skip to primary navigation

 St. Mark’s Church

-Easily one of the most beautiful buildings in the city of Zagreb is St. Mark’s Church.
+Easily one of the most beautiful buildings in Zagreb is St. Mark’s.
 Surrounded by an empty square, the church makes a strong impression thanks to its tiled roof.
-With multi-colored tiles, the roof of the church bears two coats of arms, one for the city of Zagreb and the other for the former Kingdom of Croatia: Slavonia and Dalmatia.
+Made with multicolored tiles, the roof of the church bears two coats of arms, one for the city of Zagreb and the other for the former Kingdom of Croatia: Slavonia and Dalmatia.

-Unfortunately, tourists will normally only get to see the church’s exterior, as St Mark’s is only open during mass.
-A nice consolation though is that the square outside the church is where a changing of the guard procession takes place on weekends during warmer months.
+Unfortunately, tourists normally only get to see the church’s exterior, as St. Mark’s is only open during mass.
+A nice consolation, though, is that the square outside the church is where a changing of the guard procession takes place on weekends during warmer months.

 Tourists visits St. Mark's Church in Zagreb, Croatia